 Rather than thinking about this behavior pattern as a cycle of violence, it might be better to think about it as alternating between aggressive behaviors and charming (or disarming) behaviors.
 In the ebb and flow of daily micro-aggressions, there is not always a buildup of tensions, rather there is a quick and aggressive response to a perceived rejection, followed eventually by some behavior to take your attention off the aggressive behavior.

 The alternation is more technically called an oscillation.
-People who engage in bullying, coercive control, or domestic violence can go through parts of their day in a neutral position, but tend to oscillate between using aggression to get their needs met, and disarming their aggressive behavior afterwards.
-In other words, their primary way of getting what they want is to use coercion or aggression, and they have learned that it’s best to follow it up with charming/disarming behaviors.
-The level of behavior can be light, medium, heavy, or deadly.
+People who engage in bullying, coercive control, or domestic violence can go through parts of their day in a neutral position, but tend to oscillate between using aggression to get their needs met, and disarming their aggressive behavior beforehand and afterwards.
+In other words, their primary way of getting what they want is to use coercion or aggression, and they have learned that it’s best to pre-soften it and follow it up with charming/disarming behaviors.
+It’s sort of an aggression sandwich.
+The level of aggressive behavior can be light, medium, heavy, or deadly.

 Two helpful definitions of rejection